slatedocs/slate/source/includes/v4/_tours.md

 curl "https://demo.gomus.de/api/v4/tours/1"
 ```

-The information is the same as that of the tours list response, but with the addition of the description key.
+The information is the same as that of the tours list response, but with the addition of the description
+key and some other attributes.